 No matter what chocolate chip percentage you choose, it’s imperative that you use Dutched cocoa powder.
 When you’re at the store (or hunting around in your pantry), look for cocoa powder that says Dutch-processed or processed with alkali.
 This is critical.
 Without it, your cupcakes will sink and be sad and you’ll be mad at me.

-Trust me.
 It happened to me.
 On repeat.
-I wasn’t paying attention and couldn’t figure out why my chocolate cupcake recipe was not working!
-Batch after batch rose in the oven and sank in the middle.
+I wasn’t paying attention and couldn’t figure out why my cupcake recipe was not working!
+Batch after batch of chocolate cupcakes rose in the oven and sank in the middle.
 Turns out it was the cocoa I had been using.
-I switched up my cocoa powder and didn’t realize that I had swapped out my alkalized cocoa powder for a non-alkalized variety.
-The cocoa powder I used for this recipe can be found here and it combines both types, and is great if you can’t find cocoa that’s entirely Dutch processed.
-I’ll be doing a much longer post on the difference between the types soon.

 Here are a couple quick tips on how to make these the best chocolate cupcakes ever!

-- Use Dutched cocoa powder or a cocoa powder that’s a combination of Dutched and non-Dutched.
+- Use Dutched cocoa powder or one that combines Dutched and non-Dutched.
 I don’t want your cupcakes to sink!

 - For pretty piping, use a 1M Wilton tip or an 825 Ateco open star tip.
 I used the latter for these cupcakes.